acampbell7/acampbell7.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to go on a hang out with me
 ---

-My name is Inigo Montoya.
+My name is Allyson Campbell.
 I have the following qualities:

-- I rock a great mustache
+- I like to hike!
+Exploring national parks is a fav of mine
-- I'm extremely loyal to my family
+- I'm extremely loyal to my family & dog
+- I love to read, so I won't take up too much of your time

 What else do you need?